General University Reference Utility

 - Limiting access to root or privileged supervisory accounts.
 In general, only system administrators should have access to such accounts.
 System users should generally not be given unrestricted access to root or privileged supervisory accounts.
 As with all accounts, authorization for root or privileged supervisory accounts must be approved in accordance with this policy

 Individuals aware of any breach of information or network security, or compromise of computer or network security safeguards, must report such situations to the appropriate system administrator and to the Security Operations and Services Director.
 The Security Operations and Services Director, in coordination with appropriate University offices, will determine if financial loss has occurred and if control or procedures require modification.
 When warranted by such preliminary review, University Police Services, Internal Audit, Risk Management and Privacy Office, and other University departments or law enforcement authorities will be contacted as appropriate.

 Violation of any provision of this policy may result in:

 Many academic course and work-related activities require the use of computers, networks and systems of the University.
 In the event of an imposed restriction or termination of access to some or all University computers and systems, a user enrolled in such courses or involved in computer-related work activities may be required to use alternative facilities, if any, to satisfy the obligation of such courses or work activity.
 However, users are advised that if such alternative facilities are unavailable or not feasible, it may be impossible to complete requirements for course work or work responsibility.
 The University views misuse of computers as a serious matter, and may restrict access to its facilities even if the user is unable to complete course requirements or work responsibilities as a result.

-The senior position for computer and network security reporting to the Vice Provost for Information Technology is designated to receive notices of possible copyright infringements occurring online at Penn State University.
+The senior position for computer and network security reporting to the Vice President for Information Technology is designated to receive notices of possible copyright infringements occurring online at Penn State University.